paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 ### Metadata Accepted Parameters

 The following parameters can be used.
-You can specify additional key:value pairs to be saved as object metadata on S3, but it will not be used by the process.
+You can specify additional *key: value* pairs to be saved as object metadata on S3, but it will not be used by the process.
 **Important:** All values must be string.

 * **partition-cols**: Defines the partitioning schema.
 Accepts column name or list of column names. *If not specified, the output will not be partitioned.*